 It’s as easy as 1,2,3………4,5,6…….7,8….OK, there’s a few steps.

 As with any other business, there should be a lot of thought and planning during the initial setup.
 I’m not a fan of writing a business plan and believe it’s only necessary if you are trying to get outside funding.
-However, forming a strategy and planning are crucial to business success.
+However, forming a strategy and doing some planning are crucial to business success.

 Step 1: Are you cut out for this business?